DevPatel1023/Voice_Assistance_Python/README.md

 # Voice-Controlled Assistant Internship Project

 Welcome to the Voice-Controlled Assistant Internship Project!
-This project was developed during an internship to learn and apply voice recognition, text-to-speech, and basic automation using Python.
+This project was developed during an internship to learn and apply voice recognition, and basic automation using Python.

 ## Project Overview